powersync-ja/powersync-service/README.md

 This mono repo currently relies on `restricted` packages.
 Currently this repo can only be built in CI.
 These dependencies will be removed soon.

-The service can be started using the public Docker image.
-See image [notes](./service/README.md)